kissmetrics/km-support/_posts/2012-10-19-mobile-sites-apps.md

 ## 1. Implement events using the library in the app's native language

 * iOS/Objective-C: an [official library is available][ios-official].
-* Android: an [*unofficial* library is available][android].
+* Android: an [official library is available][android].
 We do not test or provide support for it.
 Please use at your own discretion.

 ## 2. PhoneGap and JavaScript Library